Enveloppe/obsidian-enveloppe/README.md

 > You can't use the delete command if you don't have set a default folder (and a root folder if you use the YAML configuration)
 > Also, you can lost some files using this commands, so be careful!
 Don't forget that you can revert commit in case the plugin delete a file you don't want to delete.

+You can set the path of folder you don't want to delete the file.
+Separate these folder by a comma.

 ### Embedded file

 Occasionally, you want to avoid sending the image linked (why?
 Don't know.
 It's your GitHub repo, after all!).
 You can remove the transfer of these files.